How to conduct a job interview when you're not in HR

 The final curtain.
 End the interview by briefly summarising what’s been said.
 Check you have all the necessary information and specify any further steps in the process, such as when they can expect to hear back or whether there will be further interviews.
 If you have any interviewees who you feel would be a great fit, why not offer those candidates a short tour of the offices and let them meet some of the staff before they leave?
 (Assuming lockdown is over and you are meeting in the office.)

 One last piece of advice is to be yourself.
 According to a white paper from recruitment firm Robert Walters, the recruiter’s personality is an important factor for 54% of candidates in their opinion of the company.

 The do’s and don’ts of recruiting like a pro

-- Ask for rephrasing or clarifications in order to make sure you understand what the candidate is saying
+- Ask for rephrasing or clarifications to make sure you understand what the candidate is saying

 - Let them ask questions, as those questions may help to reveal the candidate’s expectations

-- Maintain control over the interview and, if necessary, refocus it back towards the main topic
+- Maintain control over the interview and, if necessary, refocus it back toward the main topic

 - Take notes to review during the post-interview period—a week at most—before getting back to candidates

 - Don’t judge too hastily––wait until the end of the interview before making up your mind